About Our Service

 We operate a policy of strict confidentiality.
 This means that we do not disclose anything that a client has told us except when they have given their express permission.
 The policy covers even the fact that a student has consulted us.
 Paper files with client information are kept in locked filing cabinets and can only be seen by Advice Centre staff and the client themselves.
 Records are destroyed after 6 years.

-The Welfare Officer and the Education Officer are also included in our confidentiality policy.
+The Welfare Officer, Education Officer and Postgraduate Officer are also included in our confidentiality policy.

 In very rare cases, where there is reason to think that the student is likely to harm themselves or others, we may disclose information without the student's consent.